janusqa/DjangoStore/README.md

 - Filtering.
 To cut down on writing code to filter in api use django-filter
   - pip install django-filter
   - add to list of installed apps in settings.py of main project as "django_filters"
-  - eg. see filters.py, views.py
+  - eg. see filters.py, ProductViewSet in views.py
-- Searching. see views.py.  need to import SearchFilter from rest_framework.filters
+- Searching. see ProductViewSet views.py.  need to import SearchFilter from rest_framework.filters
-- Sorting. see views.py. need to import OrderingFilter from rest_framework.filters
+- Sorting. see ProductViewSet views.py. need to import OrderingFilter from rest_framework.filters
+- Pagination. see pagination.py, views.py need to import PageNumberPagination from rest_framework.pagination